 Environmental Impact Study (EIS) means the form or product of a study used in the context of natural heritage features and areas where development provisions on or adjacent to a natural heritage feature have been established through a rigorous ecosystems-analysis approach.
-This will usually take the form of a (sub) watershed study or environmental overview based on a landscape scale review of the natural features and functions of an area.
+This will usually take the form of a (sub) watershed study or environmental overview based on a landscape scale review of the natural features and functions of an area. conducted prior to development to investigate the potential environmental impact of development.
+This type of study will determine whether a particular development should proceed, and if so, what actions or measures are required to minimize adverse impact on the environment.

-Essential means that which is considered by Council that (1) there is a demonstrated need, and (2) it has been demonstrated that no other to be necessary and in the public interest after all feasible reasonable alternatives exist have been considered.
+Essential means that (1) there is a demonstrated need, and (2) it has been demonstrated that no other reasonable alternatives exist.